adbedada/imageprep/README.md

 ### ImagePrep

-ImagePrep is collection of utility functions put together to assist in the process of preparing a data-set for DL/ML tasks.
-Certain models require folders and files to be prepared in a structure or format that fits into their workflow and with ImagePrep one can organize images and labels or format their values, accordingly.
-Currently, the tools supports image processing for YOLO and COCO style formats.
+ImagePrep is collection of basic utility functions put together to assist in the process of preparing a dataset for your next DL/ML task.

+Certain models require folders and files to be prepared in a structure or format that fits into their workflow and with ImagePrep you can organize images and labels or format their values according their requirement.
+Currently, the tool simplifies the workaround for YOLO and COCO style data formats.
+In its current state, the library is designed around object detection models, but hopefully, functionality for other DL/ML tasks will be also added.

 Why ImagePrep?
-- Cus I was tired of writing these functions in every project/folder I have
-- and, hoping that it gets easier to refer or customize them now that they are in one place
+- To refer and customize the functions now that they are in one place
+- And, in the long run, to make data preparation processes easier

 ##### Installation